 6.20 The Commission provides personal information collected in audio and video recordings of hearings to its monitoring and transcription service provider so the provider can prepare a transcript of the hearing (if ordered) and make audio recordings available to parties via the EAP.
 The Commission also provides personal information collected in requests to access audio recordings or transcripts to the provider, to process the request.

 6.21 The Commission uses other service providers to assist it in carrying out its functions and activities.
-These include external legal advisers, translators and interpreters, and information and communications technology providers.
+These include external legal advisers, translators, interpreters and information technology (IT) providers.
+The Commission discloses personal information to IT providers that host the Commission's website servers, manage the Commission's IT and store the Commission's information (including human resources information).
 The Commission requires its service providers to protect the confidentiality of any personal information disclosed to them for the purpose of providing the services.